Subalgebras of simple AF-algebras: Introduction

 In the abstract setting of Theorem D, the existence of $\psi$ will follow directly from the quasidiagonality theorem of \cite{TWW:Annals} and \cite{Gabe:TWW} (see Theorem \ref{thm:TWW} below).
 The new step is an abstract method for describing the trace-zero perturbations of $\psi$ up to unitary equivalence.
 Consider the \emph{trace-kernel extension}

 associated to $B$ where $B^\omega$ is the 2-norm ultrapower of $B$ and

 Roughly, $B^\omega$ and $J_B$ will play the roles of the tracially large and small corners of $B$, respectively.

-When $B$ has unique trace and no finite-dimensional quotients, $B^\omega$ is a $\mathrm{II}_1$-factor, and hence all trace-preserving *-homomorphisms $A \rightarrow B^\omega$ factor through the von Neumann algebra $\pi_{\tau_A}(A)''$ associated to $A$ and $\tau_A$.
-When $A$ is exact and $\tau_A$ is amenable, $\pi_{\tau_A}(A)''$ is a hyperfinite von Neumann algebra, and hence the classification of normal *-homomorphisms from hyperfinite von Neumann algebras to $\mathrm{II}_1$-factors yields a classification result for trace-preserving *-homomorphisms $A \rightarrow B^\omega$ up to unitary equivalence.
-It is through exploiting this observations that both the tracial approximation assumptions on $A$ and factoring through a model AH-algebra are avoided.
+When $B$ has a unique trace and no non-zero, finite-dimensional representations, $B^\omega$ is a $\mathrm{II}_1$-factor, and hence all trace-preserving $^*$-homomorphisms $A \rightarrow B^\omega$ factor through the von Neumann algebra $\pi_{\tau_A}(A)''$ associated to $A$ and $\tau_A$.
+When $A$ is exact and $\tau_A$ is amenable, $\pi_{\tau_A}(A)''$ is a hyperfinite von Neumann algebra, and hence the classification of normal $^*$-homomorphisms from hyperfinite von Neumann algebras to $\mathrm{II}_1$-factors yields a classification result for trace-preserving $^*$-homomorphisms $A \rightarrow B^\omega$ up to unitary equivalence.
+It is through exploiting this observation that both the tracial approximation assumptions on $A$ and factoring through a model AH-algebra are avoided.

-Having classification of trace-preserving *-homomorphisms $A \rightarrow B^\omega \cong B_\omega / J_B$, the goal becomes to lift this classification along $q_B$ to obtain classification of *-homomorphisms $A \rightarrow B_\omega$ up to unitary equivalence.
-Using extension theoretic methods, it is shown in \cite{Schafhauser:Crelle} that (at least when $B \cong \mathcal{Q}$), modulo a certain $KK$-obstruction, a faithful, nuclear *-homomorphism $A \rightarrow B^\omega$ can be lifted to a nuclear *-homomorphism $A \rightarrow B_\omega$.
-The strategy behind Theorem D is to use extension theoretic methods to show that the nuclear *-homomorphisms $A \rightarrow B_\omega$ lifting a given faithful, nuclear *-homomorphism $A \rightarrow B^\omega$ are parameterized, up to unitary equivalence, by the Kasparov group $KK_{\mathrm{nuc}}(A, J_B)$.\footnote{The C$^*$-algebra $J_B$ is not $\sigma$-unital.
+Having classification of trace-preserving $^*$-homomorphisms $A \rightarrow B^\omega \cong B_\omega / J_B$, the goal becomes to lift this classification along $q_B$ to obtain classification of $^*$-homomorphisms $A \rightarrow B_\omega$ up to unitary equivalence.
+Using extension theoretic methods, it is shown in \cite{Schafhauser:Crelle} that (at least when $B \cong \mathcal{Q}$), modulo a certain $KK$-obstruction, a faithful, nuclear $^*$-homomorphism $A \rightarrow B^\omega$ can be lifted to a nuclear $^*$-homomorphism $A \rightarrow B_\omega$.
+The strategy behind Theorem D is to use extension theoretic methods to show that the nuclear $^*$-homomorphisms $A \rightarrow B_\omega$ lifting a given faithful, nuclear $^*$-homomorphism $A \rightarrow B^\omega$ are parametrized up to unitary equivalence by the Kasparov group $KK_{\mathrm{nuc}}(A, J_B)$.\footnote{The C$^*$-algebra $J_B$ is not $\sigma$-unital.
 In the actual proof, all computations will be done in a sufficiently large, separable C$^*$-subalgebra of $J_B$.} Now, using the UCT and the $K$-theoretic assumptions on $B$, the group $KK_\mathrm{nuc}(A, J_B)$ is computed in terms of the $K_0$-groups of $A$ and $B_\omega$.
 Together with an intertwining argument given in Section \ref{sec:Classification}, this will prove Theorem D.